cyprientertrais/miroir--project/python/README.md

-# Python programm
+# Python program

-Add this programm as service on systemd.
+Add this program as service on systemd.

 ## lateral sensor

-This programm turn on/off the screen if the sensor sends a high state.
+This program turn on/off the screen if the sensor sends a high state.